 The next test was for an API for storing long URLs.
 It showed that my Go application can handle about 20 requests per second.
 This confirmed my expectations.
 After this test, I did the storage implementation that uses Redis and ran all the tests again using wrk.

-Below, you can see the chart with the test results.
+Below, you can see the chart with the test results and compare Go vs. Python speed.
 I used Raspberry Pi 3 B+ as a platform for the application and a laptop with i7 and 16 Gb of RAM to run wrk (Locust had the same configuration).
 It was an intentional decision to use Raspberry Pi, to give the laptop on which I ran the test more power.

 All these results are from wrk that has been working with 12 threads and 400 connections for 30 seconds.
 The numbers are the total amount for all the threads, not for just one.
 If you’re interested in the raw wrk results, please follow this link.

 To be honest, the application I wrote in Python and ran with the help of Gunicorn from the beginning had worse results than I showed you.
 It gave approx. 360 requests per second.
 But as soon as I had an increased number of Gunicorn workers from 2 (default) to 4, the results doubled.
 There are 4 CPUs on Raspberry Pi, and to have more workers than CPUs could cause worse results.